RuijieJ/pren/README.md

 > Ruijie Yan, Liangrui Peng, Shanyu Xiao, Gang Yao

-For now only code for PREN is provided, code for PREN2D is being sorted out.

 ## Requirements

 - python 3.7.9, pytorch 1.4.0, and torchvision 0.5.0 (other versions may probably work, but didn't being tested)